About this listing

 "Enchanting, magical, uplifting" -- those are words used recently by our guests, describing this wonderful space.
 Twelve sides, windows all around, surrounded by nature, yet close to town.

 Picture a cabin made of cedar and glass.
-It has wi-fi, electric heat, a comfortable queen-sized bed, a chair for reading, a fold-out desk, and a table with a coffee pot.
+It has wi-fi, heated or cooled to your comfort, a super-comfortable queen-sized bed with memory foam, a chair for reading, a fold-out desk, and a table and a coffee pot.
 All the bare essentials, in one place.

 It's situated to be rustic and inspirational, nestled into the back corner of a deep lot.
 There are fruit trees all around and a seasonal pond that attracts ducks in the spring and early summer.
 Depending on the season, you can listen to birds and frogs from inside the roundhouse, or cross the footbridge to the south-facing deck behind the workshop -- another private space for your "get away from the bustle" contemplations.
 Or enjoy the firepit.